The Hugh Lane Gallery is arguably one of the most unique art galleries in Dublin. In fact, it’s more museum than gallery, really.

 If you want to keep an artistic flavour following the gallery visit then you’re just a stone’s throw from the Dublin Writers Museum and the James Joyce Centre.
 Head back down past O’Connell Street if you want to see Trinity College and Temple Bar.
 Staying north of the Liffey, the Jameson Bow St Distillery is just a 15-minute walk west.

 4. Food and trad pubs

 As I just mentioned, there’s a ton of great food and trad pubs if you head down O’Connell Street towards Temple Bar.
-From pizza to Asian cuisine, there are loads of food options if you’re in need of a feed, while there are lively old pubs on almost every corner.
-The Stag’s Head on Dame Lane and The Palace on Fleet Street are two of the oldest and finest you can visit.
+From pizza to Asian cuisine, there are loads of food options if you’re in need of a feed.
+Here are some guides to nip into:

 FAQs about the Hugh Lane Gallery in Dublin

 We’ve had a lot of questions over the years asking about everything from ‘Who runs the Hugh Lane Gallery?’ to ‘How did Hugh Lane make his money?’.